 - Always assign a new version to every change.

 - Always put source code back into control system.

 Password sharing is strictly prohibited

 Love, affection, friendship and relationship are on top of everything, but never embrace anybody asking for password.

-If you are sticking to first point then why you would share your password with anyone if you are not asking for from anybody.
+If you are sticking to first point, then why you would share your password with anyone if you are not asking from anybody.

-Keep changing it on frequent basis and its good if you have some logic to drive your passwords, otherwise during your long vacation, you will forget them.
+Keep changing it on a frequent basis and it's good if you have some logic to drive your passwords, otherwise during your long vacation, you will forget them.